Table of Contents

 - Traits: Enduring personality characteristics – personality is defined as the sum of all of these traits.

-- Predisposition: The characteristics of an individual determine his behaviour.
+- Predisposition: The characteristics of an individual determine his behavior.

 Other important terms are: